Iterable/iterable-swift-sdk/README.md

     @end

     ```

+5. Disabling push notifications to a device

+    When a user logs out, you typically want to disable push notifications to
+    that user/device.
+Do this by calling `disableDeviceForCurrentUser`.
+This
+    only works if you have previously called `registerToken`.

+    In order to re-enable push notifications to that device, simply call
+    `registerToken` as usual when the user logs back in.

-### Deep linking
+### Deep links

-Deep linking allows a uniform resource identifier (URI) to link to a specific location within your mobile app, rather than simply launching the app.
+A deep link is a URI that links to a specific location within your mobile
+app.
+The following sections describe how to work with deep links using
+Iterable's iOS SDK.

-#### Handling links from push notifications
+#### Push notification deep links

 Push notifications and action buttons may have `openUrl` actions attached to them.
 When a URL is specified, the SDK first calls the `urlDelegate` object specified on your `IterableConfig` object.
 You can use this delegate to handle `openUrl` actions the same way as you handle normal deep links.
 If the delegate is not set or if it returns `false` (the default), the SDK will open the URL with Safari.
 If, upon receiving a deep link, you want to navigate to a specific view controller in your app, do so in the `urlDelegate`.